Charlie-Lima-Bean/rcrypt/readme.md

  - does not update rtab, so this drive won't be mounted pre-kernel launch
  - does update crypttab, so this drive should automount once the kernel is launched
  - `./init-crypt-data /dev/sdc cryptname keyname`

+ Recovery procedures:
+ - If grub
+    - exit and boot off a different drive, figuring out which partition to mount is a lot of work
+    - `cryptomount (hdx,gptx)`
+    - `insmod normal` `normal`
+ - If dropped to initramfs
+    - if you have enough mounted os drives
+        - `mount /dev/sda root -t btrfs -o degrade,rw`
+    - `/rcrypt/bin/rcrypt-automount.sh` -> attempt to re-run rtab.conf
+    - `/rcrypt/bin/rcrypt-mount.sh` -> spam a passkey at everything in rtab.conf
+ - If booted
+    - `./initramfs-util/rcrypt-automount.sh /etc`
+    - `./initramfs-util/rcrypt-mount.sh /etc`
+    - inspect your drives with the rest of the utils available

+TODO, likely never, since this is just a drop-in until systemd-cryptenroll works as expected
+- Make the PCRs configurable.
+Editting the script is fine ofc